What is the National Heritage Monument?

 Who made the statues?

-Literally, hundreds of South Africans from around the country are involved in the making of these bronze statues – from the artists who design and make the statues to the four or five foundries and hundreds of foundry workers who physically produce them, backed by an NHM team that coordinates everything.
+Literally, hundreds of South Africans from around the country are involved in the making of these bronze statues – from the artists who design and make the statues to the four or five foundries and hundreds of foundry workers who physically produce them, backed by a LMTF team that coordinates everything.

 About 35 South African artists have currently produced these bronzes, and some of them have conducted mentorships in conjunction with the foundries.
 And many would-be up and coming artists have been trained as sculptors during this process.

 How do you choose what age they should be?

 We try to determine when they were the most active in important eras in their lives and when their contribution to the liberation struggle is deemed to have been the greatest.
 We hope to capture a significant moment in South Africa’s history and their lives.
 But sometimes we also have to look at what age they would be the most recognizable to the general public, as we want people to identify with their heroes and not feel alienated by them.